brson/the-end-of-unsafety/script.md

 structures and operating system abstractions.
 Everything else is provided via Cargo and the library ecosystem.
-This was a very intentional decision to ensure both a high quality core product, and to encourage free experimentation in the Rust community, and it has paid off well - we see great libraries coming out of the Rust community, and as they mature they will be adopted into the Rust cannon.
+This was a very intentional decision to ensure both a high quality core product, and to encourage free and rapid experimentation in the Rust community, and it has paid off well - we see great libraries coming out of the Rust community, and as they mature they will be adopted into the Rust cannon.